Nancy-infancia/Image_processing/rgb2xyz/README.md

 ## Description

-`rgb2xyz` converts an image or colormap from the RGB color space to the CIE 1931 XYZ color space using the standard D65 illuminant matrix.
+Transform a colormap or image from sRGB to CIE XYZ color space.

-This function handles input images of type `uint8`, `int8`, `uint16`, or `double` and works with both 2D and 3D arrays.
+A color in the RGB space consists of red, green, and blue intensities.
+The input RGB values are interpreted as nonlinear sRGB values with the white point D65.
+This means the input values are assumed to be in the colorimetric (sRGB) colorspace.

+A color in the CIE XYZ color space consists of three values X, Y and Z. Those values are designed to be colorimetric, meaning that their values do not depend on the display device hardware.

+Input values of class double, single, uint8 or uint16 are accepted.
+Output class is generally of type double.
+The shape of the input is conserved.

 ## Calling Sequence

 ```
 xyz = rgb2xyz(rgb)
 ```
+## Dependenies
+colorspace_conversion_input_check
+colorspace_conversion_revert

 ## Input Parameter